 Could LEGO 76042 The SHIELD Helicarrier Retire Soon?

 I know what some are thinking right now: “What?
-Of course the Helicarrier isn’t retiring, it’s too new of a set.”
+Of course, the Helicarrier isn’t retiring, it’s too new of a set.”
 Most people would probably agree with that sentiment, and turn their focus to older sets such as 10214 Tower Bridge and 10218 Pet Shop.
 And sure, those sets are safer bets for retirement — they have been sold for many years now and will have to retire sooner than later.
 But consider another UCS superheroes set, 76023 The Tumbler, which shocked LEGO collectors everywhere by retiring after slightly more than a year of life.
-Approximately one year before that, we saw another superheroes exclusive in 10937 Batman: Arkham Asylum Breakout retire after less than two years of life.
+Approximately one year before that, we saw other superheroes exclusive in 10937 Batman: Arkham Asylum Breakout retire after less than two years of life.
 76042 The SHIELD Helicarrier was released in March 2015, so retirement at the end of 2016 would be a big surprise, but it would also be similar to the lifespans of the Tumbler and Arkham Asylum sets.